 - Searching for Response Letters - There are 2 types of letters your office will write - Form and Quick.
 Form Letters can be found in the Letters module.
 Quick letters are not stored in the Letters module, but you can easily locate them using Document Search in the Mail Module.

-- Personalizing User Preferences - Each user can save default settings throughout the program by personalizing user preferences.
+- Personalizing User Settings - Each user can save default settings throughout the program by personalizing user preferences.

 - Creating and Editing Organizations - Organizations are similar to contacts with the added option of linking multiple contacts to the record.